ZhyBrian/SlicerBreastUltrasoundAnalysis/README.md

 ### Tutorial

-1. Import breast ultrasound images in DICOM format(PNG format is available but not recommended) into 3D Slicer through `Add DICOM Data` module.([SampleData](https://link.jscdn.cn/googledrive/direct/aHR0cHM6Ly9kcml2ZS5nb29nbGUuY29tL2ZpbGUvZC8xMWVUQzktV0xqb3AzOWEzZzdIUnJoSUwtNWduUVEwQXkvdmlldz91c3A9c2hhcmluZw.nrrd) can be downloaded here)
+1. Import breast ultrasound images in DICOM format(PNG format is available but not recommended) into 3D Slicer through `Add DICOM Data` module.(Sample Data can be downloaded [here(Google Drive)](https://drive.google.com/file/d/11eTC9-WLjop39a3g7HRrhIL-5gnQQ0Ay/view?usp=sharing) or [here(Jianguo Yun)](https://www.jianguoyun.com/p/DXJYhssQyoG8CxjFj_oEIAA))

 2. Jump to `Breast Ultrasound Analysis` module and select the ultrasound volume you just imported as the input of the AI prediction algorithm in this module.